-Before the beetle dies it lays eggs in the ground for next year.
+Before dying, the beetle lays eggs in the ground for the next year.

 It can be sprayed on the plants using a backpack sprayer or added to the drip irrigation, in both cases it will find its way to the roots and to the leaves, there it will be consumed by the grubs and be eaten by the beetles.

 It’s the only agent that can eliminate both beetles and grubs.

 It’s a systemic insecticide that affects the central nervous system of insects.